TCAD - Synopsys

 FLUKA - CERN, INFN

-FLUKA is a general-purpose Monte Carlo simulation code designed for precise modeling of particle transport and interactions with matter.
-Freely available for non-commercial use, it is employed in high-energy physics, medical physics, and space radiation research.
+FLUKA is a general-purpose Monte Carlo code for precise modeling of particle transport and interactions with matter.
+Free for noncommercial use, it is employed in high-energy physics, medical physics, and space radiation research.

-FLUKA excels in radiation shielding analysis, dose estimation, energy deposition tracking, and particle shower modeling.
-It also supports 3D simulation using DICOM medical imaging, making it suitable for complex space radiation scenarios.
+FLUKA excels in radiation-shielding analysis, dose estimation, energy-deposition tracking, and particle-shower modeling.
+It also supports DICOM-based 3D voxel geometries, making it suitable for complex space-radiation scenarios.

 FLUKA